ericmersch/chordbox/README.md

 # chordbox
-A DIY project inspired from the Omnichord that allows you to play chord using everyday objects
+A DIY project inspired from the accordion and the Omnichord that allows you to play chord using everyday objects

 You can see a demo as using a DAW here : https://youtu.be/DtHRvjEAXro and using everyday objets here: https://youtu.be/4ngepmXps8s